lulzzz/Tarzan/docs/Analyzers.md

 packet captures loaded in Ignite Cluster.
 Namely, the following functions are
 available:

-* Flow Analyzer - determines netflows in captures
+* Flow Analyzer - identifies all flows in the given captures.
 * Application Detector - identifies applications or services for flows.
 * DNS Analyzer - extracts information from DNS flows.
 * HTTP Analyzer - extracts information from HTTP flows, including content.